 Historically, the eastern portion of the Indio Subbasin experienced artesian conditions with sufficient pressure to cause groundwater levels in wells to rise above the ground surface.
-Artesian flowing wells attracted early settlers to farm in this area, but subsequently declined in the late 1930s due to increased local groundwater pumping.
+Artesian flowing wells attracted early settlers to farm in this area, but artesian conditions subsequently declined in the late 1930s due to increased local groundwater pumping.
 The completion of the Coachella Canal by the United States Bureau of Reclamation (USBR) in 1949 brought Colorado River water to the eastern Coachella Valley for agricultural irrigation purposes.
 Artesian conditions returned in the early 1960s through the 1980s, as imported Colorado River water was substituted for groundwater production.
 Beginning in the late 1980s, groundwater use increased again, resulting in declining water levels and the loss of artesian conditions.

-The GSAs' water management programs, including groundwater replenishment, source substitution and water conservation, are restoring local groundwater levels and artesian conditions have returned in the eastern Indio Subbasin.
+The GSAs' water management programs (including groundwater replenishment, source substitution and water conservation) are restoring local groundwater levels, and artesian conditions have returned in the eastern Indio Subbasin.
 Benefits associated with artesian conditions include reduced groundwater pumping costs and water quality protection of the deeper, confined production zone aquifers.

-Figure 3-3 shows the location of 15 wells under artesian pressure in WY 2020-2021 and their respective water pressure equivalent elevation (measured in feet above ground surface [feet ags]).
-The area of artesian conditions remained relatively stable in comparison to WY 2019-2020.
-The table on the figure compares groundwater elevations between WY 2019-2020 and WY 2020-2021 for 13 wells that consistently show artesian conditions.
-Increases in artesian water levels (ranging from +0.53 to +7.33 feet) are noted in 8 of the 13 artesian wells.
-The other five wells showed decreases of up to 2.9 feet.
+Figure 3-3 shows the location of 19 wells under artesian pressure in WY 2021-2022 and their respective water pressure equivalent elevation (measured in feet above ground surface [feet-ags]).
+The area of artesian conditions expanded slightly in comparison to WY 2020-2021; two more wells were measured with artesian conditions.
+The table on the figure compares groundwater elevations between WY 2020-2021 and WY 2021-2022 for 17 wells that consistently show artesian conditions and the two wells that were artesian in WY 2021-2022 but not the previous water year.
+Increases in artesian water levels (ranging from +0.63 to +4.68 feet) are noted in 16 of the 19 artesian wells.
+The other three wells showed decreases of up to 1.3 feet.